madivad/cheatsheet/README.md

 # git cheatsheet
 *I'm new to git and github and I found that most online tutorials were either too basic or too complicated.
 I don't want to be just told how to do something, I want to understand WHY it is that I am doing something this way.
 So this is what I have learned after 2 days of youtube, stackexchange and general experimentation.
 I hope this help you, Cheers.*

+## Terminology:
+### git clone:
+In the beginning there was cloning.
+You begin a clone with `git clone {remote-repo}` (examples at the end of this page).
+This created a copy of the repo locally for you to play with.
+### Unstaged Changes:
+Changes to files that are not committed to be updated.
+Whilst working on these files you will be unable to change to another branch without either committing the changes or stashing them.
+### Staged Changes:
+Changes to files that have since been added to the commit phase, but not yet pushed to the remote repo
+### pull:

 ## I see there are THESE starting points:
 1. You have your own local repository (repo) and *local remote* \* repo.
 This is a great starting point for experimentation.
 1. You have your own repo (repository) on github and you want to continue doing some development on your local machine